drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ##### Validation of the Design Strategy

-The good biological activity of the THQ molecule validated the project strategy.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/validation-design-strategy-02641bd8'><i class='fa fa-play' aria-hidden='true'></i></button>The good biological activity of the THQ molecule validated the project strategy.
 It is interesting to note that the THQ molecule was synthesized in three main steps and with each step the molecule gradually increased in potency.
 In the first step the linear anilino molecule (white) was synthesized (submicromolar activity), then the second ring (red) was introduced (IC<sub>50</sub> of 10 <sup>-7</sup>M) and finally the ester group (yellow) was added in order to form a hydrogen-bond with the Serine residue.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer